jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1c-circulating.md

 A man must be crazy to not employ all his stock, whether borrowed or not, in any of those three ways, if there is tolerable security.

-30 In some unfortunate countries, men are constantly afraid of the violence of their superiors, causing people bury most of their stock in times of disaster.
+{{< s v="31" >}} In some unfortunate countries, men are constantly afraid of the violence of their superiors, causing people bury most of their stock in times of disaster.
 - This is a common practice in Turkey, India, and most other Asian governments.
 - It was a common practice among our ancestors during the violence of the feudal government.